Danny Gokey: Post-Idol career

-Gokey was nominated in his home state of Wisconsin for a WAMI (Wisconsin Area Music Industry) Award for Best Christian/Gospel Artist of the Year.

-As of September 2009, Gokey finished his tour with the other idols on the American Idols LIVE!
-Tour 2009, and he worked on his foundation, Sophia's Heart, which was set up to help disadvantaged children.
+Gokey was nominated in his home state of Wisconsin in the WAMI (Wisconsin Area Music Industry) Awards for Best Christian/Gospel Artist of the Year.
+In September 2009, Gokey finished his tour with the other idols on the American Idols Live!
+Tour 2009, and he worked on his foundation, Sophia's Heart Foundation, which was set up to help disadvantaged children.

 Gokey, known for his many pairs of eyeglasses that he often wore on the show, had stated he might start an eyewear line to help raise funds for his foundation and Match Eyewear teamed with him for the Danny Gokey Eyewear collection.
 Launched in March 2012, the collection has exceeded sales projections with over 1.7 million in net retail sales.

 2009–2010: My Best Days

 On September 1, 2009, Gokey signed with 19 Recordings/RCA Nashville, becoming the first third-place finisher to record with 19 and the first male Idol to be signed to a major country label.
 On November 19, 2009, 19 Recordings and RCA Records announced the release of the debut single "My Best Days Are Ahead of Me".
-Gokey's debut album, My Best Days, was released on March 2, 2010.
-It debuted on the Billboard charts at number four, and it netted Gokey the best opening-week sales by a debut country male in 18 years and the highest debut of digital downloads sold by any new country artist ever.
+He released his debut album, My Best Days, on March 2, 2010.
+It debuted on the Billboard charts at number four, and it netted him the best opening-week sales by a debut country male in 18 years and the highest debut of digital downloads sold by any new country artist ever.
 In support of the album, Gokey was the opening act on Sugarland's Incredible Machine tour which began in April.
-Gokey also performed at country singer Darryl Worley's ninth annual Tennessee River Run festival in Savannah, Tennessee along with other artists such as Joe Diffie and Lee Brice.
+He also performed at country singer Darryl Worley's ninth annual Tennessee River Run festival in Savannah, Tennessee along with other artists such as Joe Diffie and Lee Brice.
 The event helped raise $200,000 for the Darryl Worley Foundation.

 On October 18, 2010, Gokey earned a nomination for Best New/Breakthrough Artist at the first annual American Country Awards.
 On November 21, 2010, Gokey was a part of ABC's pre-show event at the American Music Awards.

-2011–2013: Love Again and label change
+2011–2018: Label change and Hope in Front of Me

-Gokey released the single "Second Hand Heart" penned by Cary Barlowe, Shane Stevens and Josh Kear on July 4, 2011.
+Gokey released the single "Second Hand Heart", written by Cary Barlowe, Shane Stevens and Josh Kear, in 2011.
 He was one of opening acts on Taylor Swift's Speak Now World Tour.
 He also made an appearance in a TV movie with Candace Cameron Bure called Truth Be Told.

-Gokey left RCA Nashville in November 2011.

-Gokey released his EP Love Again in May 2012.
+Subsequently, he left RCA Nashville in November of the same year.
+In 2012, he released his EP, Love Again.
 It was self-released limitedly via his official website only as physical CD format.
 His memoir, Hope in Front of Me: Find Purpose in Your Darkest Moments, was published on October 1, 2013.